Join the next DevProdEng Lowdown live webcast on March 13 – Register here.

 Runs on-premise inside your own network infrastructure

-Here is actual test time savings experienced by Gradle Enterprise Test Distribution customers and how that translates directly into hard annual savings in terms of developer years and cost.
+Here is actual test time savings experienced by Develocity Test Distribution customers and how that translates directly into hard annual savings in terms of developer years and cost.

-Performance Profiling is the analytics capability associated with the Gradle Enterprise Build Cache and Test Distribution solutions.
+Performance Profiling is the analytics capability associated with the Develocity Build Cache and Test Distribution solutions.
 It sets up easily and scales to the largest builds on the planet.

 It leverages Build Scan™ and the Build & Test Performance Trends dashboard to give build engineers the insights to continually audit and tune build and cache performance.

 For example, the Build & Test Performance Trends dashboard allows you to filter for and discover builds with specific performance characteristics or anomalies like builds with slow dependency download times, bad parallelism or low cache effectiveness.
 The associated Build Scan™ then allows you to determine the root cause of these anomalies.
 For example, the Build Scan™ can help you determine whether a high dependency download time is caused by a network bandwidth constraint or a high level of data traffic.